Contractual obligation to deliver cash or other financial assets

 Interest, dividends, losses and gains

-Paragraph IAS 32.35 sets out the main principle under which interest, dividends, losses and gains (e.g. on redemption or refinancing) relating to financial liabilities are recognised in P/L, whereas payments on equity instruments, including incremental transaction costs, are debited directly to equity.
+Paragraph IAS 32.35 sets out the main principle under which interest, dividends, losses and gains (e.g. on redemption or refinancing) relating to financial liabilities are recognised in P/L, whereas payments on equity instruments are debited directly to equity.
 Paragraph IAS 32.AG37 illustrates application of this rule to compound financial instruments.

 If an entity reacquires its own equity instruments, they are called treasury shares and should be deducted from equity and no gain on loss can be recognised in P/L as a result of transactions on treasury shares (IAS 32.33).